RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 - coredns-6d4b75cb6d-wvnvv - a DNS replica to ensure DNS never goes down
 - etcd-ip-172-31-24-84 - the Kubernetes database used by the API server to store, well, everything
 - kube-apiserver-ip-172-31-24-84 - the Kubernetes control plane API
-- kube-controller-manager-ip-172-31-24-84 - manager for all of the built in controllers (Deployments, DaemonSets, etc.)
+- kube-controller-manager-ip-172-31-24-84 - manager for the built in controllers (Deployments, DaemonSets, etc.)
 - kube-proxy-929xs - the Kubernetes service proxy, more on this guy in a bit
-- kube-scheduler-ip-172-31-24-84 - the Pod scheduler, which assigns Pods to nodes in the cluster
+- kube-scheduler-ip-172-31-24-84 - the Pod scheduler, which assigns new Pods to nodes in the cluster

 Alright, let's look into all of this stuff!

 ### Explore the network

-Let's think over the network environment that we have setup.
+Think over the network environment that we have setup.
 We have three IP spaces:

 - The Public internet: the virtual IP you sshed to is Internet routable over the public internet
-- The Cloud network: the host IPs of the machines you are using in the cloud provider environment make up this network
+- The Cloud network: the host IPs of the machines you are using in the cloud provider environment
 - The Pod network: the Pod IPs used by the containers in your Kubernetes cluster make up the Pod network

 Let's look at each of these networks and think about how they operate.